Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 firefly observation project conducted in various locations around Utah.
 The exact locations of the observations were hidden due to the protection of privacy.
-The data was then organized by county, abundance count, date and had individualized notes about where the fireflies were seen and the type of environment.
+The data was then organized by county, abundance count, date, and had individualized notes about where the fireflies were seen and the type of environment.

-The data sheet that was filled-out and organized by our research team in a way that allowed the running of various tests and allowed the plots to be created.
-Each county in Utah within the data set was assigned to be either North or South based on distinctions made by our research team on what constituted as North or South.
-The distinction made was that any county that was inline with Carbon county or lower would be considered a Southern county and anything above would be considered a Northern county.
+The data sheet that was filled out and organized by our research team allowed the running of various tests and the creation of plots.
+Each county in Utah within the data set was assigned to be either Northern or Southern based on distinctions made by our research team on what constituted North or South.
+The distinction made was that any county that was in line with Carbon County or lower would be considered a Southern county, and anything above would be considered a Northern county.

-The plots created based on the data was a box plot and a violin plot.
+The plots created based on the data were a box plot and a violin plot.
 The box plot allows us to visualize the data in a way to compare the mean values and distribution for both North and South.
-The other plot is a violin plot which allows the visualization of the distribution of the abundance of fireflies based on being located in the North or South counties.
-The final statistical analysis that was ran was a quasipoisson regression which allowed the test to assume that the data distribution was not normal and had a skewed tail.
+The other plot is a violin plot, which allows the visualization of the distribution of the abundance of fireflies based on their location in the North or South counties.
+The final statistical analysis that was run was a quasipoisson regression, which allowed the test to assume that the data distribution was not normal and had a skewed tail.
+It was determined that the data was over dispersed and therefore allowed the use of the quasipoisson regression because the variance was greater than the mean.
 It compares all the values in the data set and determines if the difference is significant or not significant.

 ## 1st Analysis - Box Plot

-This is a box plot that allows the visualization of the various aspects of the data set comparing the abundance of fireflies in Northern and Southern counties in Utah.
-It allows the visual comparison of the mean, max, min and outliers.
+This is a box plot that allows the visualization of the various aspects of the data set, comparing the abundance of fireflies in Northern and Southern counties in Utah.
+It allows the visual comparison of the mean, max, min, and outliers.

 ``` r
 # Firefly Boxplot (Log-Transformed, No Blanks)